striblab/mn_covid_data/README.md

 #### mn_positive_tests_by_county.csv

 A snapshot of the latest cumulative data from the Minnesota Department of Health.
 Positive tests are sourced from https://www.health.state.mn.us/diseases/coronavirus/situation.html.
-Deaths are based on information from the Minnesota Department of Health and Star Tribune reporting
+Deaths are based on information from the Minnesota Department of Health and Star Tribune reporting.

 |Column name|Format|Description|
 |---|---|---|